RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 7.1 Annual Faculty Evaluation Committee

 7.1.1 All faculty are reviewed annually by an Annual Faculty Evaluation Committee (AFEC) consisting of at least three tenured faculty members appointed by the department head.
-A summary of the committee’s evaluation is given to the department head, typically in May.
+A summary of the AFEC’s evaluation is given to the department head, typically in May.
 The evaluation is advisory to the department head for the annual performance review the head shall conduct with each faculty member.
-The committee’s summary report may be shared with each faculty member, but a summary copy of the department head’s annual review of untenured faculty shall become part of the faculty member’s permanent personnel file.
+The AFEC’s summary report may be shared with each faculty member under review, and a copy of the department head’s annual review of untenured faculty shall become part of the faculty member’s permanent personnel file.

 7.2 Annual Review Letters

-7.2.1 When a faculty member is being considered for reappointment, or promotion and tenure the department head will provide the Department Voting Faculty with copies of all of the heads’ annual review letters to that candidate.
-These letters are provided so that the voting faculty can ascertain the nature of the heads’ advice to the candidate.
+7.2.1 When a faculty member is being considered for reappointment, or promotion and tenure the Department Head will provide the Department Voting Faculty (DVF) with copies of all of the annual review letters for that candidate.

 7.3 Early Spring Semester Prior To Review: